-8. Honorary Degree / Honorary Fellowship Withdrawal Procedure
+7. Conferment of Degree / Fellowship

-- 8.1 Consideration of the withdrawal of an Honorary Degree / Honorary Fellowship can only be made on receipt of substantial new information which, for good reason, was not available to the Nominations & Governance Committee when it made its recommendation to the Council to confer the award. - 8.2 The Nominations & Governance Committee will consider the withdrawal of an honorary degree or fellowship following a request by one of the formal committees of the University as a result of a majority vote.
+- 7.1 Honorary degrees and honorary fellowships may be conferred at any of the University's degree ceremonies during an academic year and are not limited to the ceremonies taking place each summer, or necessarily to ceremonies being held at Bangor. - 7.2 Honorary degrees and honorary fellowships would not normally be conferred in absentia.
+Where a proposed recipient is unable or unwilling to attend a degree ceremony for admission, this may prevent conferral of the degree or fellowship.
+In such cases the individual will be invited to attend a further ceremony in the future.
+However, in exceptional circumstances, the University may decide to confer the honorary degree / fellowship at an extraordinary graduation ceremony during the academic year. - 7.3 The recipient will be invited to attend the graduation ceremony which fits most closely with the individual's academic or other background and will be invited to address the congregation at the ceremony, following the conferment of the degree or fellowship. - 8.
+Honorary Degree / Honorary Fellowship Withdrawal Procedure - 8.1 Consideration of the withdrawal of an honorary degree / honorary fellowship can only be made on receipt of substantial new information which, for good reason, was not available to the Honorary Degrees and Fellowships Committee when it made its recommendation to the Council to confer the award. - The Nominations & Governance Committee will consider the withdrawal of an honorary degree or fellowship following a request by one of the formal committees of the University as a result of a majority vote.
 In addition, the Vice-Chancellor can refer a case for review.
-Such a request should be sent, in the first instance, to the Secretary to the Council. - 8.3 The Nominations & Governance Committee will undertake a review of the case seeking advice as necessary from other members of the University and if relevant to do so from external individuals and organisations.
-In addition, and where possible, the holder of the honorary degree or fellowship will be invited to comment on the proposal to withdraw the award. - 8.4 The Nominations & Governance Committee will make a recommendation to the Council, which will include any comments made by the award holder.
-It is the Council's decision whether to withdraw an honorary degree or fellowship, and its decision will be final. - 8.5 The Secretary to the Council, on behalf of the Chair of Council will communicate the Council's decision to the award holder, confirming that the degree or fellowship has been withdrawn. - 9.
-Relationship with Recipients of Honorary Degrees and Fellowships - 9.1 Receipt of an honorary degree or fellowship from Bangor University establishes a lifelong link.
-The University would therefore wish to keep in contact with its honorary graduates, and individuals in receipt of Bangor University Honorary Degrees and Fellowships will be invited: - a) to deliver a lecture or a series of lectures either to the relevant School or a distinct group of students and staff, or as part of the University's public lecture series; - b) to graduation ceremonies at the University; - c) to the Honorary Degrees and Fellowships dinner. - 9.2 A list of the University's honorary graduates will be included on the University's website, and a selection of those honoured will be on display at each graduation ceremony. - 9.3 All social media and press updates in relation to the recipients of honorary degrees and fellowships will be overseen by the University's Communications & Brand team.
+Such a request should be sent, in the first instance, to the University Secretary. - 8.3 The Nominations & Governance Committee will undertake a review of the case seeking advice as necessary from other members of the University and if relevant to do so from external individuals and organisations.
+In addition, and where possible, the holder of the honorary degree or fellowship will be invited to comment on the proposal to withdraw the award. - The Nominations & Governance Committee will consider the outcome of any review, including consideration of any comments made by the award holder.
+The Committee will then make a recommendation to the Council, which will include any comments made by the award holder.
+It is the Council's decision whether to withdraw an honorary degree or fellowship, and its decision will be final. - 8.5 The University Secretary, on behalf of the Chair of Council will communicate the Council's decision to the award holder, confirming that the degree or fellowship has been withdrawn. - 9.
+Relationship with Recipients of Honorary Degrees and Honorary Fellowships - 9.1 Receipt of an honorary degree or honorary fellowship from Bangor University establishes a lifelong link.
+The University would therefore wish to keep in contact with its honorary graduates, and individuals in receipt of Bangor University Honorary Degrees and Honorary Fellowships will be invited:

+- a) to deliver a lecture or a series of lectures either to the relevant School or a distinct group of students and staff, or as part of the University's public lecture series; - b) to graduation ceremonies at the University; - c) to the Honorary Degrees and Fellowships dinner. - 9.2 A list of the University's honorary graduates and honorary fellows will be included on the University's website, and a selection of those honoured will be on display at each graduation ceremony. - 9.3 All social media and press updates in relation to the recipients of honorary degrees and fellowships will be overseen by the University's Communications & Brand team.